Architecture documentation

 <Card title="Prerequisites" href="/docs/architects/self-hosting/prerequisites">

-Check the infrastructure, service, network, and credential requirements.
+Check the infrastructure, service, network, and credential requirements before starting an installation.

 </Card>